- Viewing Profile: Reputation: Polygonzz

 Disarms: Disarm and Grapple Weapon

 Death Knight: Death Knights are similar to warriors in the fact that they have little CC but are very good at training.
-Just like warrior monk, death knight monk would have a problem of little CC allowing a healer to easily heal through the damage.
-This comp is viable just like everything else but isn't a top-tier monk comp.
+Just like warrior monk, death knight monk would have a problem of little CC allowing a healer to heal through damage that otherwise could get cooldowns, certain healers would be a lot better for thing comp than others, E.G. Priest is probably better than Shaman, it has some good potential to do insane unhealable damage though so CC may not matter.

 Stuns: Remorseless Winter, Asphyxiate with Leg Sweep, Charging Ox Wave, and Fists of Fury.